h4writer/droneshowcreator/docs/discription_edit_actions.rst

       *tekst*

+    - Keyframes

+      *tekst*

   5.2.2.10 Image

-  *With this function it is possible to place an image over a grid of drones.
-See chapter 4.3.4 for more information.*
+  *With this function it is possible to place an image over a grid of drones.*

   - Properties